DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-how-pupils-learn/autumn-week-4-mentor-materials.md

 - Which topic will they teach it with?
 - How will they introduce the approach to the pupils?
 - Do they need any resources/changes in their classroom to make it work?
-- What questions will they ask to uncover the pupils’ understanding for that particular topic?
+- What questions will they ask to uncover the pupils' understanding for that particular topic?

 ### Planning for action